HaoZeke/gasSweetening-Report/report/md/04_MatBal-chap.md

 ## Energy Balance

-This section is equivalent to energy balance done in the preheater section .
+This section is equivalent to energy balance done in the preheater section.

 Since, the other equipment in use are completely insulated, therefore the overall energy balance suggests energy loss $= 80235 \si{J}$